 THERE ARE OTHER WORLDS THAN THESE.

-“Golden Gate Park,” I say.
-“I’m in Golden Gate Park.”
+“Golden Gate Park.
+I’m in Golden Gate Park.”

 “That you are.”
 My transient savior gives me a smile.
-(I count at least five missing teeth.)

-“I’m…I’m sorry.”
-I rise to my feet, brushing dirt and grass off my arms.
-“I didn’t mean to cause you any trouble.”
+I rise to my feet, brushing sediment off my waterlogged sleeves.
+“Sorry…I didn’t mean to cause you any trouble.”

 “No trouble,” he assures.
-“I’m Al.” He offers a hand.
+“Name’s Al.”

-“I have an apartment next to San Francisco State.
-And what do you mean by ‘not yet?’ ”
+“I live over by San Francisco State.”
+My brow furrows.
+“What do you mean by ‘not yet?’ ”

 Everything blurs.
 By the shift in the backdrop, I can tell I’ve experienced missing time.
-Only a second or two, but still.

 “What did you say?”
-I whisper, clutching my head.
+I clutch my head, fighting off vertigo.
 Alijyar.
 A-LEE-jee-are.
-I know that name…(why do I know it?)
+I know that name. (why do I know it?)